Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Introduction

 Exploiting the factorization of short distance physics from universal large distance phenomena, the PDFs used at the LHC are obtained from a parameterized asymptotic form at low resolution~($\Qtransf^2$), perturbatively evolved to higher resolution at which cross sections in the partonic center-of-mass system are calculated.
 This \mbox{low-$\Qtransf^2$} parametric form is largely responsible for the uncertainty in the knowledge of the PDF.
 A more precise prediction of the PDF in such a regime, and eventually at higher~$\Qtransf^2$, would therefore significantly improve the precision of theoretical predictions and of many experimental measurement results at LHC energies.
-Such improvement is a long-term goal.
-The first step is to investigate PDF calculations based in non-perturbative regimes which contrasts with how PDF are extracted at the energy frontier.